FabricMC/fabric-docs/develop/data-attachments.md

   - cassiancc
 ---

 The Data Attachment API is a recent and experimental addition to Fabric API.
-It allows for developers to easily attach arbitrary data to Entities, Block Entities, Worlds, and Chunks.
+It allows for developers to easily attach arbitrary data to Entities, Block Entities, Levels, and Chunks.
 The attached data can be stored and synchronized through [Codecs](./codecs) and Stream Codecs, so users of this API will want to be familiar with those before using this API.

 ## Creating a Data Attachment {#creating-attachments}